What Are DPIA’s

 - The measures envisaged to address the risks, including safeguards, security measures and mechanisms to ensure the protection of personal data and to demonstrate compliance with the GDPR, taking into account the rights and legitimate interests of data subjects and other persons concerned

-Recitals 84 and 90 of the Regulation respectively, provide more detail on what a DPIA should evaluate, including the origin, nature, particularity and severity of any risks; the measures, safeguards and mechanisms envisaged for mitigating those risks, and the nature, scope, context and purposes of the processing itself.
+Recitals 84 and 90 of the Regulation provide more detail on what a DPIA should evaluate.
+This includes the origin, nature, particularity and severity of any risks.
+Likewise, it also includes the measures, safeguards and mechanisms envisaged for mitigating those risks.

-Using screening questions at the start of the assessment is an excellent way to assess from the beginning if the processing is likely to result in a high risk to individuals.
-There should be stages in the assessment that include creating a project brief, risk identification, evaluation of the risks, consultations, measures and mitigation actions, outcome analysis and full documentation.
+Using screening questions at the start of the assessment provides an easy way to to identify processing that is likely to result in a high risk to individuals.
+The other stages in the DPIA project shoudl include: –

 Considerations & Consultations